classgraph/classgraph/README.md

 If you need more careful change detection than is afforded by checking timestamps, you can also cause the contents of each classfile in a whitelisted package [to be MD5-hashed](https://github.com/lukehutch/fast-classpath-scanner/blob/master/src/main/java/io/github/lukehutch/fastclasspathscanner/utils/HashClassfileContents.java), and you can compare the HashMaps returned across different scans.

-### 9. Get a list of all whitelisted (and non-blacklisted) classes, interfaces and/or annotations on the classpath
+### 9. Get a list of all whitelisted (and non-blacklisted) classes, interfaces or annotations on the classpath

 The names of all classes, interfaces and/or annotations in whitelisted (and non-blacklisted) packages can be returned using the methods shown below.
 Note that system classes (e.g. java.lang.String and java.lang.Object) are not enumerated or returned by any of these methods.